-Upon learning of this incident, we moved quickly to initiate a response, which included coordinating with SS to conduct an investigation with the assistance of third party IT specialists, and confirming the security of our network environment.
-We have reviewed and altered our policies and procedures relating to the security of our network, as well as our information life cycle management.
+Upon detecting this incident, we moved quickly to initiate a response, which included conducting an investigation with the assistance of cybersecurity experts, confirming the security of our network environment, and notifying law enforcement.
+CMC has also reviewed and altered our policies and procedures relating to the security of our systems and servers, and reviewed and altered how we manage data within our network.

-We value the safety of your personal information, and are therefore offering 12 months of identity monitoring services through Kroll, a global leader in risk mitigation and response.
-Kroll's services include: Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+We are offering free identity monitoring services through Kroll, a leading identity protection technology company.
+Kroll services include: 12 months of Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+With this protection, Kroll will help you resolve issues if your identity is compromised.